 European cities are generally more sustainable than their American counterparts, with the proportion of material and energy consumed for the daily needs of a single person ranking a third to 50% less, while the quality of life rates higher.
 This difference derives partly from the pre-industrial origins of European cities and partly from a conscientious effort by politicians and administrators to encourage life style and energy alternatives that reduce greenhouse gases.
 While laws, techniques, and design have a lot to do with the difference, lifestyle is perhaps the strongest factor.
 Students in this course will pursue three methods of study: a critical exploration of the history, social dimensions, and scientific premises of ecological awareness; development of a case study, becoming an expert on one factor of sustainability in one particularly well-organized European city; and participation in the tabulation of a full range of factors in an overall Urban Sustainability Index that can be applied to any city (including Florence).
-The course includes Florence site visits and an optional weekend trip to Basel/Freiberg (Germany), one of the most demonstrably sustainable cities in the world.
+Meets with GEO 400.2.